 The destinations created in the Server are displayed under this node under Queues or Topics categories.

 New Queues/Topics can be added by selecting Add ?
-Queue /Topic and right-clicking the Destinations node or by selecting Add Queue/Add Topic on the Queues and Topics nodes.
+Queue /Topic and right-clicking the Destinations node or by selecting Add Queue/Add Topic on the Queues and Topics nodes, as shown in Figure 4.

 Figure 5: Create Queue dialog